 Because ticks are so small and difficult to spot, especially nymphal stage ticks, TNT is a great product to use.
 Nymphal ticks are only the size of a poppy seed.
 If they are infected with the bacteria that causes Lyme, they can give you and your pets the disease just as easily as the larger larval or adult stage ticks.

 My friend, Kathy, and I have been trail ride buddies for decades.
-Many repellents we used were either ineffective or didn’t last long enough.
-Plus, we didn’t like overusing them because of the nerve agent chemicals they contained.
+Many repellents we used were either ineffective or did not last long enough.
+Plus, we did not like overusing them because of the nerve agent chemicals they contained.
 Through years of research and many years of trials with ourselves and our families and friends, we developed a product that gave us peace of mind while we rode on tick infested trails.
 The evolution of this product resulted in an even longer lasting, more effective design that we call TNT-Tick Natural Terminator.
 We have used this product for over 20 years without seeing an embedded tick on our animals, and now will not ride without it.
 Because it has been so effective, we decided to get TNT-Tick Natural Terminator out to fellow trail riders, hikers, or people who just want to keep their animals and themselves tick free.
 Our patent pending formulation is what makes this product effective.
 All the ingredients we use are FDA approved.
 It is safe to use with other pest control products, like mosquito sprays, because there is no chemical interaction.
 Our happy customers are also reporting TNT works great for the spring gnats as well!